ansys/pydpf-core/docs/source/examples/06-distributed-post/01-distributed_workflows_on_remote.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 32-34
+GENERATED FROM PYTHON SOURCE LINES 41-42

-Here we show how we could send files in temporary directory if we were not in shared memory
+Send files to the temporary directory if they are not in shared memory.

 ..
-GENERATED FROM PYTHON SOURCE LINES 34-39
+GENERATED FROM PYTHON SOURCE LINES 42-47

 .. code-block:: default